An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 A look at some promising Australian rare earth projects

-Back in November 2019 it was Reuters reported:
+Back in November 2019, Reuters reported:

 Australia, U.S., to cooperate on critical minerals, rare earths.
 Australian Minister for Resources and Northern Australia Matt Canavan and U.S. Commerce Secretary Wilbur Ross laid the groundwork for collaboration in financing such projects in talks in Washington, Canavan's office said in a statement.
 "This work will offer opportunities for new projects to get off the ground," Canavan said.